Graduate School in Gender, Humanities and Digital Cultures

-In addition PhD students will also take other courses relevant to their studies and as prescribed by the institutions where they are enrolled (the requirement is 60 course credits in all three institutions).
+In addition PhD students also take other courses, of a total of 60 credits, relevant to their studies and as prescribed by the institutions where they are enrolled.

 Scientific advisory board

-For questions about the Graduate School in Gender, Humanities and Digital Cultures, please contact Gabriele Griffin and Helena Wahlström Henriksson.
+For questions about the Graduate School in Gender, Humanities and Digital Cultures, please contact coordinator Gabriele Griffin.